Do you remember being a pony-mad child in the 80s?

 2. You had posters of iconic grey racehorse Desert Orchid all over your bedroom.

-3. Your heroes were Virginia Elliot, pictured above, and Harvey Smith.
+3. Your heroes were Ginny Elliott (although she was Ginny Holgate or Leng in the 80s), pictured above, and Harvey Smith.

 4. You sneakily got hold of your mum’s copy of Jilly Cooper’s Riders and fell madly in love with Rupert Campbell-Black, even though you were a bit embarrassed by all the sex stuff.